CU-Robotics/buff-code/buffpy/README.md

 # Buffpy
 Buffpy is two things:

-`buffpy/` is a deployable package that contains all the executables and configurations the robot will need.
+`buffpy/` is a deployable package that contains all the executables and configurations our robots will need.
 `buffpy/scripts` contains tools for setting up, building and installing projects into `buffpy/`.